 A study of the recruitment, training, and nurturing of adults who work with the youth program of the local church.
-Prerequisite: YTH 120.
-(2nd, alternating years)
+Prerequisite: YTH 120. (alternate Spring)

 YTH 360 Recreational Leadership (3)

 A course designed to assist in the planning, promoting, and conducting of church-related recreation programs, stressing the needs of all ages and the variety of forms.